molejism/molejism.github.io/_posts/2019-12-06-question-a-christian.md

 husband is the head of the wife, even as Christ is the head of the church: and he is the saviour of the body.
 24 Therefore as the church is subject unto Christ, so let the wives be to their own husbands in every thing.

+## Leviticus 12:2-5

+Speak to the people of Israel, saying, If a woman conceives and bears a male child, then she shall be unclean seven days.
+As at the time of her menstruation, she shall be unclean.
+And on the eighth day the flesh of his foreskin shall be circumcised.
+Then she shall continue for thirty-three days in the blood of her purifying.
+She shall not touch anything holy, nor come into the sanctuary, until the days of her purifying are completed.
+But if she bears a female child, then she shall be unclean two weeks, as in her menstruation.
+And she shall continue in the blood of her purifying for sixty-six days.

+## Leviticus 15:19 and 15:28-30

+When a woman has a discharge, and it consists of blood from her body, she will be unclean because of her menstruation for seven days.
+Everyone who touches her will be unclean until evening.

+[...]

+When she is cured of her discharge, she is to count seven days, and after that she will be clean.
+29 On the eighth day she must take two turtledoves or two young pigeons and bring them to the priest at the entrance to the tent of meeting.
+30 The priest is to sacrifice one as a sin offering and the other as a burnt offering.
+In this way the priest will make atonement for her before the Lord because of her unclean discharge.

+# Sex

+## Leviticus 15:13-15

+[Discharge here means semen discharge, like while sleeping]

+When the man with the discharge has been cured of it, he is to count seven days for his cleansing, wash his clothes, and bathe his body in fresh water; he will be clean.
+He must take two turtledoves or two young pigeons on the eighth day, come before the Lord at the entrance to the tent of meeting, and give them to the priest.
+The priest is to sacrifice them, one as a sin offering and the other as a burnt offering.
+In this way the priest will make atonement for him before the Lord because of his discharge.

+# General law

+All leviticus could it here, but let's put some concrete ones:

+## Leviticus 19:27-28

+You are not to cut off the hair at the sides of your head or mar the edge of your beard.
+You are not to make gashes on your bodies for the dead or put tattoo marks on yourselves; I am the Lord.